blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/PoisoningtheWellIR-main/navigate.md

 ![sysmon](./images/sysmon_word.png)

 *Upon reviewing the Sysmon log file, we've identified that an executable named *Word.exe* has recently initiated connections to an external IP address from Jane's workstation.
-[Event ID 3](https://www.blackhillsinfosec.com/a-sysmon-event-id-breakdown/) is a Sysmon Event ID that indicates a network connection originating from 10.0.0.9 and connecting to an external ip at 13.107.226.40.
+[Event ID 3](https://www.blackhillsinfosec.com/a-sysmon-event-id-breakdown/) is a Sysmon Event ID that indicates a network connection originating from 10.0.0.9 and connecting to an external IP at 13.107.226.40.
 There is also a note that states the event is masquerading, a sign of deception.*

 Jane denies any knowledge of installing a program called Word.exe but claimed she uses "word" all the time.
 If Jane is unaware of this software installation, it suggests that someone or something else may have downloaded and executed it.
 But what could be an alternative method for an executable to be downloaded and ran?

+### Inspect Jane's Network Traffic
 Before the investigation takes a turn for the worse, let's inspect some network traffic from Jane's workstation to see if there is any evidence to support the idea that Word.exe is a malicious file.
 Malicious files often times have different motives.
 Malicious files often beacon out to a *C2* or *Command and Control* server so that an attacker can have remote access to a network in order to further aforementioned motives.
 This will create network traffic that we can capture and review.

 ![pcap and wireshark](./images/wiretheshark.png)

-*There is a substantial amount of traffic originating from 10.0.0.9 to 13.107.226.40. there is a consistant network connection and communication taking place.
+*There is a substantial amount of traffic originating from 10.0.0.9 to 13.107.226.40.
+There is a consistent network connection and communication taking place.
 This is a concerning situation as there appears to be no justifiable reason for prolonged communication with this source address and destination address.*

+### Inspect Jane's Security Logs
 Lets look at Jane's workstation security logs to see if we can see any commands being issued and recorded in events.

 First, filter for new process creations.